-The Board has established Audit Committee ("AC"), Board Risk Management Committee ("BRMC") and NRC to complement the Board in the execution of its roles and responsibilities.
+The Board has established AC, BRMC and NRC to complement the Board in the execution of its roles and responsibilities.
 Each Board Committee operates within its TOR, which clearly defines its functions and authorities.
-The aforesaid TORs are reviewed when deemed appropriate so as to maintain their relevance with the business operation of the Bank and in line with the regulatory requirements.
+The aforesaid TORs are reviewed as and when deemed appropriate so as to maintain their relevance with the business operation of the Bank and in line with the regulatory requirements.